Paradoxical Vocal Cord Dysfunction (PVCD)

 What Can Trigger Symptoms of PVCD?

-Many things can trigger an episode of PVCD and triggers tend to be similar to asthma triggers.
-Some potential triggers include:
+Many things can trigger an episode of PVCD.
+Possible triggers of PVCD are often similar to asthma triggers.

-PVCD is best diagnosed through a test called a laryngoscopy.
-This test is usually done by an otolaryngologist (ENT doctor) and a speech-language pathologist.
-Using a flexible tube inserted through the child’s nose, the vocal cords are viewed as they open and close.
-Sometimes a laryngoscopy will be done when a child is experiencing symptoms because abnormal vocal cord movements do not happen all the time.
-However, even if the laryngoscopy is done at a time when your child is not experiencing symptoms, PVCD can still be diagnosed based on symptoms and a detailed clinical history if the laryngoscopy is normal at the time it is performed.
+PVCD is best diagnosed by a test called a laryngoscopy.
+This test is usually done by an otolaryngologist (also called an ENT doctor) and a speech-language pathologist.
+Using a flexible tube inserted through the patient’s nose, the vocal cords are viewed as they open and close.
+Sometimes, a laryngoscopy will be done while a patient is having symptoms because abnormal vocal cord movements do not happen all the time.
+However, PVCD can be diagnosed based upon symptoms and detailed clinical history if the laryngoscopy is normal at the time it is performed.

 What is the Treatment for PVCD?